Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

-\begin{ex} Applying \Cref{cor:comput_i^!_smc} to a strict normal crossing divisor in a regular scheme, we obtain a homotopy extension of a fundamental computation in \'etale cohomology.
-It also explains the failure of absolute purity for snc divisors and, more generally, for regular closed immersions that are h-smooth.
+\begin{ex} \Cref{cor:comput_i^!_smc}, applied to a strict normal crossing divisor in a regular scheme, explains the failure of absolute purity for snc divisors and, more generally, for regular closed immersions that are h-smooth.
 The augmentation map

-coming form the above corollary can be seen as the "best" approximation of the fundamental class associated with $i$, in the spirit of \cite{DJK}. \end{ex}
+coming form the above corollary can be seen as the ``best'' approximation of the fundamental class associated with $i$, in the spirit of \cite{DJK}. \end{ex}

 \begin{num} Consider a closed $S$-pair $(X,Z)$ such that $Z$ has h-smooth crossings over $S$ and such that for every nonempty subset $J\subset I$, $\overline{\nu}_J:Z_J\rightarrow X$ is an h-smooth closed immersion (see \Cref{not:extended-nc}).
 This holds, for instance, when $X$ is h-smooth in a Nisnevich neighborhood of $Z$.
 In such circumstances, $\bar{\nu}_J$ is, in particular, a regular immersion.
 We denote its associated normal bundle by $N_J$.
 Denote by $j: X-Z \to X$ the complementary open immersion. \end{num}